AirborneDetergent/Graffey/README.md

 e = 2.7182818285

 `rand()` accepts 0 to 4 arguments and returns a pseudo-random number between 0 and 1 that will be the same any time the exact same arguments are entered.
 If needed, make use of GLSL's built-in `round()` function to make the results consistent, like `y=rand(round(x))`.
 If no arguments are given, it will return the next number in a random sequence each time it is called.
 This function can be re-randomized by clicking the dice button.
 It is important to note that `rand()` is specifically designed to treat -0.0 and 0.0 as the same value.

+`time` holds the amount of time, in seconds, since the timer was last reset.
+This can be done manually and will also occur automatically when recompilation finds `time` present and did not find it last time.
+Using `time` will prevent temporal accumulation, leading to less pixel-level smoothness in graphs.